GenericMappingTools/pygmt/doc/ecosystem.md

-PyGMT doesn't directly rely on GeoPandas, but provides support of GeoPandas's data structure, {class}`geopandas.GeoDataFrame` and {class}`geopandas.GeoSeries`, which can be directly used for data processing and plotting in PyGMT.
+PyGMT doesn't directly rely on GeoPandas, but provides support of GeoPandas's data structure, {class}`geopandas.GeoDataFrame` and {class}`geopandas.GeoSeries`, which can be directly used in data processing and plotting functions/methods of PyGMT.

 #### Contextily